Jiashu-ht/OneDarkPro-Rust/howtofish.md

+I just use vscode command: `>Developer: Generate Color Theme From Current Settings` to make a json copy and modify this file.

 ## Where did you find the color scheme?

 I found a useful website [coolors.co](https://coolors.co/), there are many palettes you can try.